Scott Glenn: Early life

 Glenn has Irish and Native American ancestry.
-During his childhood, he was regularly ill, and for a year was bed-ridden, including having scarlet fever.
+During his childhood, he was regularly ill, and for a year was bedridden, including having scarlet fever.
 Through intense training in boxing, wrestling and tang soo do, he recovered from his illnesses, although he would limp for a couple of years.

 After graduating from a Pittsburgh high school, Glenn entered the College of William & Mary, where he majored in English and graduated in 1961.
-He joined the United States Marine Corps for three years, then worked for about seven months in 1963 as a news and sports reporter for the Kenosha News, in Kenosha, Wisconsin.
+In 1962, he joined the United States Marine Corps Reserve as an artilleryman and served for three years.
+He then worked for about seven months in 1963 as a news and sports reporter for the Kenosha News in Kenosha, Wisconsin.
 He tried to become an author, but found he could not write dialogue that satisfied the readers.
 To learn the art of dialogue, he began taking acting classes taught by William Hickey.

 Career

 Glenn made his Broadway debut in The Impossible Years in 1965.
 He joined George Morrison’s acting class, helping direct student plays to pay for his studies and appearing onstage in La MaMa Experimental Theatre Club productions.

 In 1968, he joined The Actors Studio and began working in professional theatre and TV.
 Two of Glenn's early television roles were as Hal Currin in the 1966 crime series Hawk, starring Burt Reynolds, and Calvin Brenner on the CBS daytime serial The Edge of Night.
 In 1970, director James Bridges offered him his first movie role, in The Baby Maker, released the same year.

-Glenn spent eight years in Los Angeles, California, acting in small roles in films and doing TV stints, including a TV movie Gargoyles.
+Glenn spent eight years in Los Angeles, acting in small roles in films and doing TV stints, including a TV movie Gargoyles.
 In 1978, Glenn left Los Angeles with his family for Ketchum, Idaho, and worked as a barman, huntsman, and mountain ranger, occasionally acting in Seattle stage productions.
 He appeared in Francis Ford Coppola's Apocalypse Now (1979) and worked with directors such as Jonathan Demme and Robert Altman.

 In 1980, he appeared as ex-convict Wes Hightower in Bridges' Urban Cowboy.
 After that, he starred in the World War II horror film, The Keep (1983), and action films such as Wild Geese II (1985) opposite Laurence Olivier, Silverado (1985), and The Challenge (1982), and drama films such as The Right Stuff (1983), TV film Countdown to Looking Glass (1984), The River (1984), and Off Limits (1988) as he alternately played good guys and bad guys during the 1980s.
 He returned to Broadway in Burn This in 1987.
-That same year, he tried his hand at gangster movies when he starred as the real-life sheriff turned gunman Verne Miller in the movie Gangland: The Verne Miller Story, which was given a theatrical release only in Finland and went straight to video in the U.S.
+That same year, he tried his hand at gangster movies when he starred as the real-life sheriff turned gunman Verne Miller in the movie Gangland: The Verne Miller Story, which was given a theatrical release only in Finland and went straight to video in the US.